rdhelms/quest-mix-api/README.md

 `npm start`

-To delete and build the `dist` folder, run the linter, run the tests, and start the server:\
+To delete and build the `dist` folder, run the linter, and start the server:\
 `npm restart`

 Deploying the App